greenbone/ospd-example-scanner/README.md

     poetry install

-in the checkout directory of ospd-wrapper-template (the directory containing the `pyproject.toml` file) to install all dependencies including the packages only required for development.
+in the checkout directory of ospd-example-scanner (the directory containing the `pyproject.toml` file) to install all dependencies including the packages only required for development.

-The ospd-wrapper-temaple repository uses [autohooks](https://github.com/greenbone/autohooks) to apply linting and auto formatting via git hooks.
+The ospd-example-scanner repository uses [autohooks](https://github.com/greenbone/autohooks) to apply linting and auto formatting via git hooks.
 Please ensure the git hooks are active.